 Fashion brand Reformation used to post their backstage a lot, and that was okay except for one picture.
 The brand uploaded a photo from its factory with a white model sitting on the table in the middle and other women toiling in the background.

 The debate sparked in Reformation’s comments full of accusations of racism, classism, and even condescension.

 And yet another beauty brand failed on Instagram.
 This time, it was not about their campaign but the way they talked to their customers.

 After Zpalette released its new product and uploaded a post about it on Instagram, customers expressed their discontent about its price — $85.
 But instead of appropriate responses, they got insults.
 The brand literally called its customers poor and gave discounts to those who supported the brand in comments.

 It’s been said too much about developing your brand voice, but this voice should not definitely be like this one.
 To avoid such a situation, target your proper audience and bother to be polite with people.
 And if you see that some of your competitors messed up like this, do what BoxyCharm did — the brand posted a publication that said Love and respect.

 #9.
 McDonald’s Doesn’t Talk to People

-McDonald’s is one of the largest corporations in the world and let’s face it: they rarely fail with scandals.
-And this one is not a scandal either.
+McDonald’s is one of the largest corporations in the world, and let’s face it: they rarely fail with scandals.
+And this one is not a scandal, either.
 It’s just a humble reminder that you should talk to people and respond to their comments on social media.
-It will not only increase your trustworthiness as a business but will also elevate your engagement rate on Instagram; thus the platform will show your post to more people.
+It will not only increase your trustworthiness as a business but will also elevate your engagement rate on Instagram; thus, the platform will show your post to more people.

 As you see, even big business sharks can fail on social media and put at risk their reputation.
-Hopefully, these examples help you avoid similar mistakes in your upcoming campaigns, and Combin tools are always ready to help you boost your Instagram marketing.
+Hopefully, these examples will help you avoid similar mistakes in your upcoming campaigns, and the Combin tools are always ready to help you boost your Instagram marketing.